noobiteam/confidee-frontend/README.md

-# HavenX
+# Confidee

 Anonymous Web3 platform for emotional support with AI-powered responses and tokenized community economy.

 ## Overview

-HavenX is a decentralized platform that combines emotional wellness with blockchain technology.
+Confidee is a decentralized platform that combines emotional wellness with blockchain technology.
 Users can share their thoughts anonymously, receive AI-generated supportive responses, and participate in a tokenized care economy where helping others is directly rewarded.

 ## Key Features